Loading

 ( Ursus arctos )

 The European brown bear lives in Sweden, Norway, and Finland.
 However, brown bears are found all over the world, with only slight differences in size and color depending on the region.
 Brown bears are omnivores, but up to 90% of their diet often consists of plant material.
 They eat as much as possible during the summer months and then hibernate in winter.
-It is also in the winter den that the cubs are born, weighing only around 500 grams at birth
+It’s also in the winter den that the cubs are born, weighing only around 500 grams at birth.

 Order: Predators